 A Mississippi law limits who can help mail-in voters.
 A federal court struck it down

-A U.S. District Court in Mississippi temporarily blocked a voting law in the state Tuesday that was set to go into effect July 1.
+A U.S. District Court in Mississippi on Tuesday temporarily blocked a voting law in the state that was supposed to go into effect July 1.
 The law, known as Senate Bill 2358, creates new restrictions for who can assist someone while voting by mail.

 Voting rights and disability rights advocates, who filed the lawsuit, argue Mississippi's law violates a federal protection that allows a voter to choose who helps them cast a ballot.